 Matt’s time at the highest levels of the U.S. State Department showed him the very best of America, and it showed him the resolve of its enemies that can only be confronted with strong American leadership.

-As the Senior White House Advisor at the State Department, Matt advised the U.S. Secretary of State and was engaged on issues including North Korea, immigration reform, defeating ISIS, and ensuring religious freedom.
-Later he helped lead the $6 billion United States’ global HIV program (PEPFAR) which has saved over 15 million lives and led to 2.6 million babies being born HIV-free.
-In that role, he engaged world leaders, faith-based organizations, and the private sector to enhance outcomes, while working to secure unanimous, bi-partisan support in Congress to re-authorize this life-saving program.
+As the Senior White House Advisor at the State Department in President Donald J. Trump’s Administration, Matt advised the U.S. Secretary of State and was engaged on issues including stemming the tide of illegal immigration, defeating ISIS, making America energy independent and ensuring religious freedom.
+Later, he helped lead the $6 billion United States’ global HIV/AIDS program (PEPFAR) which has saved over 15 million lives and led to 2.6 million babies being born HIV-free.
+In that role, he engaged world leaders, faith-based organizations and the private sector to enhance outcomes, while working to secure unanimous, bi-partisan support in Congress to re-authorize this life-saving program.
 Matt also spearheaded efforts to bring humanitarian assistance to the people suffering under the socialist regime in Venezuela, a country he lived in briefly during his childhood.